Hermann Weinkauff: Controversy and writings

-Weinkauff attracted considerable public attention as the president of the Federal Court of Justice in 1953, when he sharply criticised a verdict by the Federal Constitutional Court (German: Bundesverfasungsgericht; abbr.
-BVG) and refused to follow the legal opinion of the court, which never again happened in the history of West Germany and Germany after 1991.
+Weinkauff attracted considerable public attention as the president of the Federal Court of Justice in 1953, when he sharply criticised a verdict by the Federal Constitutional Court (German: Bundesverfassungsgericht; abbr.
+BVerfG) and refused to follow the legal opinion of the court, which never again happened in the history of West Germany and Germany after 1991.
 The verdict came as a result of 34 former members of the Gestapo appealing to the Constitutional Court in order to be reinstated as civil servants, which the court refused, stating that the framework of civil servant status of Nazi Germany ceased to exist on 8 May 1945 and thus the man no longer had any claim to the status of civil servant.
 Besides Weinkauff, several other judges who had participated in the legal system of Nazi Germany also protested the decision of the court.
 He sharply disagreed with the Constitutional Court's listing of the atrocities committed by civil servants and judges during the Nazi era, stating that they did not meaningfully impact the work of the vast majority of the civil servants of that time.
 In his statement, he mostly based himself of the legal opinions of other high-ranking judges of the early Federal Republic, who were mostly former judges of the Nazi era.

 In his book The German Judiciary and National Socialism, Weinkauff supported the thesis of legal scholar Gustav Radbruch that the German judiciare was completely powerless against the authority of the Nazi regime due to the doctrine of legal positivism, and thus could not have prevented any injustice perpetrated by the regime.
 Additionally, he described a thesis of a religiously inspired natural law which he also attempted to integrate into the verdicts of the Federal Court of Justice during his tenure.

 His thesis of powerlessness of the judiciary is very controversial.
 From his point of view, jurists of the Nazi regime were bound by the legal positivist maxim of "law is law", which prevented them from doing anything against injustices committed by the regime.
 Opponents of this thesis state that the German judiciary between 1933 and 1945 was not a victim of the regime at all, but rather, according to legal scholar Udo Reifner:

 The historian Hans-Ulrich Wehler described the thesis of Weinkauff regarding National Socialism in the legal system as "unbearable apologetics".